Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

-The adversarial target value $y_\bad$ is constructed by sampling a weight vector $w\sim \normal(0,I)$ independent of the parameters $w_\tau$ which determine the labels for the task $\tau$ and setting $y_\bad=w^\top x_\query$.
+The adversarial target value $y_\bad$ is constructed by sampling a weight vector $w\sim \normal(0,I)$ independent of the parameters $w_\tau$ which determine the labels for the task $\tau$ and setting $y_\bad=w^\top x_\query$ \changed{(i.e., $\alpha=1$)}.
 To keep training efficient, for each task we perform $5$ gradient steps to construct the adversarial prompt.
-We denote the number of tokens attacked during training with $k_\text{train}$, and experiment with two values of $k_\text{train}=1$ and $k_\text{train}=3$. \paragraph{Adversarial training improves robustness---even with only fine-tuning.} In Figures~\ref{fig:adv.training.y}~and~\ref{fig:adv.training.x}, we show the robustness of transformers under $k$-token hijacking attacks when they are adversarially trained on either \xattack{} or \yattack.
-We see that adversarial training against attacks of a fixed type (e.g. \xattack{} or \yattack) improves robustness to hijacking attacks of the same type, with robustness under x-attacks seeing a particular improvement.
-Notably, there is little difference between adversarial fine-tuning and pretraining, showing little benefit from the increased compute requirement of adversarial pretraining. \paragraph{Adversarial training against one attack model moderately improves robustness against another.} Following adversarial training against \yattack, we see modest improvement in the robustness against \xattack{} and \zattack, while adversarial training against \xattack{} results in significant improvement against \zattack{} (as expected, given that 20 of the 21 dimensions \zattack{} uses is shared by \xattack) and modest improvement against \yattack.
-We show in Fig.~\ref{appx.fig:adv.training.z.alpha.1} the results for adversarial training against \zattack. \paragraph{Adversarial training against $k$-token attacks can lead to robustness against $k'>k$ token attacks.} In both Fig.~\ref{fig:adv.training.y} and~\ref{fig:adv.training.x} (as well as Fig.~\ref{appx.fig:adv.training.z.alpha.1}) we see that training against $k=3$ token attacks can lead to significant robustness against $k=7$ token attacks, especially in the case of models trained against \xattack{} and \zattack{}.
+We denote the number of tokens attacked during training with $k_\text{train}$, and experiment with two values of $k_\text{train}=1$ and $k_\text{train}=3$.
+Unless stated otherwise, we use an $8$ layer transformer.

+\textbf{Adversarial training improves robustness---even with only fine-tuning.} In Figures~\ref{fig:adv.training.y}~and~\ref{fig:adv.training.x}, we show the robustness of transformers under $k$-token hijacking attacks when they are adversarially trained on either \xattack{} or \yattack.
+We see that adversarial training against attacks of a fixed type (e.g. \xattack{} or \yattack) improves robustness to hijacking attacks of the same type, with robustness under \xattackkk{} seeing a particular improvement.
+Notably, there is little difference between adversarial fine-tuning and pretraining, showing little benefit from the increased compute requirement of adversarial pretraining.